If you have additional questions, please contact United Way of Portage County at 715-341-6740 or email uway@unitedwaypoco.org.

 Is my United Way contribution tax deductible?

 Yes, if you itemize your deductions.
-Know donors making a contribution of $250 or more will receive a mailed receipt from United Way of Portage County to satisfy IRS regulations
+Donors making a contribution of $100 or more will receive a mailed receipt from United Way of Portage County to satisfy IRS regulations.
+PLEASE NOTE : donations made through payroll deduction DO NOT receive a mailed receipt – your final payroll stub corresponding to the payroll deduction year your donation was deducted acts as your receipt.